Saad el-Shazly: Airborne Corps

 At the rank of major, he traveled to the United States of America on an advanced training mission in 1953 to specialized in parachutes and was one of the first officers to receive the Rangers School course.
 He then became the commander of the 75th Parachute Battalion during the Triple Aggression of 1956.
 He took command of the Parachute Force during the period from 1954 to 1959.

-During the celebrations of the Revolution Day, which was to be held on July 23, 1954, Al-Shazly suggested to Major General Naguib Ghoneim, the commander of the Cairo military region, to show the parachute corps differently from the rest of the armed forces units that were walking in the normal step in front of the podium, as is well known.
+During the celebrations of the Revolution Day, which was to be held on 23 July 1954, Shazly suggested to Major General Naguib Ghoneim, the commander of the Cairo military region, to show the parachute corps differently from the rest of the armed forces units that were walking in the normal step in front of the podium, as is well known.
 He suggested that the parachute corps parade walk by a quick step in front of the podium, and by that, he was the first to suggest walking in a quick step in the special military parades for the paratroopers, which became associated with the thunderbolt and paratroop forces and what distinguished them from other forces and were subsequently transferred by the Arab countries.

 UN Mission in Congo

-In 1960 (during the unity with Syria), President Gamal Abdel Nasser sent a parachute battalion as part of the United Nations forces to Congo, led by Colonel Al Shazly, at the request of Prime Minister Lumumba and in coordination with the United Nations Secretary-General Dag Hammarskjöld, to maintain security and law and with the aim of preventing Belgium from returning to occupy his country, which became independent on June 30, 1960.
+In 1960 (during the unity with Syria), President Gamal Abdel Nasser sent a parachute battalion as part of the United Nations forces to Congo, led by Colonel el Shazly, at the request of Prime Minister Lumumba and in coordination with the United Nations Secretary-General Dag Hammarskjöld, to maintain security and law and with the aim of preventing Belgium from returning to occupy his country, which became independent on 30 June 1960.

 The Arab Parachute battalion was made up of 5 companies (4 companies from Egypt and one from Syria), which got the name 'the Arab battalion in the Congo'.
 The battalion was stationed in the far north, more than 1,200 kilometers from the capital.
 It was the first Arab force sent to carry out foreign missions under the leadership of the United Nations.

 Events developed and General Staff chief Mobutu Sese Seko led a military coup that controlled the country.
 Lumumba managed to escape, but he was arrested and killed in January 1961.

 Gamal Abdel Nasser then sent a military committee headed by Brigadier Ahmed Ismail Ali to Congo to study what Egypt could offer to advance the Congolese army, but the situation had changed.
 The new government was eradicating hostility from Gamal Abdel Nasser and demanding the return of the Arab forces.
-During that period, the dispute occurred between Colonel Al-Shazly and Colonel Ahmed Ismail Ali.
+During that period, the dispute occurred between Colonel Shazly and Colonel Ahmed Ismail Ali.

-After the killing of Lumumba, Al-Shazly felt in danger and decided unilaterally to leak his soldiers from their positions.
+After the killing of Lumumba, Shazly felt in danger and decided unilaterally to leak his soldiers from their positions.
 He also secured the smuggling of Lumumba's sons to Egypt before the Egyptian battalion withdrew.